Clakriss/alx-low_level_programming/0x08-recursion/README.md

 5. Write a function that returns the natural square root of a number.

-5. Write a function that returns the natural square root of a number.

-5. Write a function that returns the natural square root of a number.

-5. Write a function that returns the natural square root of a number.

-5. Write a function that returns the natural square root of a number.
+6. Write a function that returns 1 if the input integer is a prime number, otherwise return 0.